ltb-project/ppm/README.md

-Since OpenLDAP 2.5 version, ppm configuration is held in a binary attribute of the password policy: pwdCheckModuleArg The configuration file (/etc/openldap/ppm.conf by default) is to be considered as an example configuration, to import in the pwdCheckModuleArg attribute.
+Since OpenLDAP 2.5 version, ppm configuration is held in a binary attribute of the password policy: pwdCheckModuleArg The example file (/etc/openldap/ppm.example by default) is to be considered as an example configuration, to import in the pwdCheckModuleArg attribute.
 It is also used for testing passwords with the test program provided.